dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_stock_selling.rst

 The goal of this problem is to find the optimal number of shares to sell every day to maximize revenue from the total sales.

+The :ref:`example_cqm_stock_tax` section adds a tax to the market model to demonstrate the incorporation of binary variables into the CQM.

 Example Requirements
 ====================